Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 ### Testing RPCs

 1. Select **File > Build and Run**.
-1. Stop the player
+1. Stop the player.
-1. Launch the client & server together in a terminal as shown in [Testing the command line helper](#testing-the-command-line-helper).
+1. Launch the client and server together in a terminal as shown in [Testing the command line helper](#testing-the-command-line-helper).
 1. After a brief delay, the client and server will spawn.
 1. In the console, you should expect to see the client and server sending RPC messages to each other.
 1. The client kicks off the exchange in its `Update` call the first time with a counter value of 0.